 Students will be taught basic biomedical and pharmaceutical sciences.
-Pharmaceutical sciences include the study of physical, chemical and biological aspects of drug dosage forms; drug action; and pharmacotherapy.
+Pharmaceutical sciences include the study of physical, chemical, and biological aspects of drug dosage forms; drug action; and pharmacotherapy.
 Students also begin developing their pharmacy practice and patient care knowledge and skills through several courses and the first of a longitudinal Professional Practice Experience clerkship that will continue through the second year.

 The focus is on studies of disease states and pharmacotherapy.
 Students learn special skills in therapeutically dosing and monitoring patients with potentially toxic therapeutic agents.
-Clinical practice knowledge and skills are developed through studying the use and potential problems with, commonly prescribed medications.
+Clinical practice knowledge and skills are developed through studying the use, and potential problems with, commonly prescribed medications.
 Basic physical assessment skills for therapeutic drug monitoring are introduced.
 Students continue the development of their practice knowledge and skills through the longitudinal Introductory Professional Practice Experience clerkship in community pharmacy practice.

 This year continues studies of disease states and pharmacotherapy.
 Drug distribution and control skills within community and institutional practices are a major focus in Professional Practice clerkships.
 Skills for managing drug therapy and providing case management are provided through clerkships in patient care facilities.
-The third year may be based at any of the TTUHSC campuses at Amarillo, Abilene, Dallas and Lubbock.
+Students are required to complete (4) six-week rotations (1/2 day for four days a week).
+These rotations include inpatient clinical skills, ambulatory clinical skills, basic hospital, and basic community and may be based at any of the Texas Tech University Health Sciences Center campuses at Amarillo, Abilene, Dallas, and Lubbock.
 Relocation travel and living expenses are the student's responsibility.

 Devotes 48 weeks to full-time clinical pharmacy experiences in various patient care sites.
-These rotations are as follows: six weeks adult medicine, six weeks pediatrics, six weeks geriatrics, six weeks general primary care, six weeks rural community practice, six weeks hospital / health system practice and two electives of six weeks duration each, depending on the student's practice interests.
-The fourth year may be based at any of the TTUHSC campuses at Amarillo, Dallas, Abilene and Lubbock.
+These rotations are as follows: six weeks adult medicine, six weeks pediatrics, six weeks general primary care, six weeks rural community practice, six weeks hospital / health system practice, and two electives of six weeks duration each, depending on the student's practice interests.
+The fourth year may be based at any of the Texas Tech University Health Sciences Center campuses at Amarillo, Dallas, Abilene, and Lubbock.
 Relocation travel and living expenses are the student's responsibility.

-2016-2017 CURRICULUM PLANNER
+2018-2019 CURRICULUM PLANNER